willsenf/Digital-Clock/README.md

 The **Vasanta Group Intranet** is a web-based internal system designed to support daily employee activities.
 It provides features such as document approval, SOP management, dashboards for data monitoring, and integration with the IFCA system.

 ## 🚀 Key Features
 - **Dashboard** → Overview of data and activities.
+- **Common Setup & API IFCA** → Provides system configuration and integration with IFCA APIs.
 - **Online Approval** → Document approvals (PO, IOM, Sales).
 - **Document Management** → Manage SOPs and internal documents.
+- **Project Management** → Supports planning and monitoring of company projects.
+- **Launching System** → Facilitates the launch process for new projects or products.
+- **Commission** → Facilitates the launch process for new projects or products.
 - **IFCA Reports** → Reporting integrated with the IFCA system.

 ## 🔐 Access & Login
-Access to the intranet is provided using a company email account created by HR through the IT team.
-Once the email account is active, intranet and IFCA accounts are also provisioned.
-For any access issues or password resets, employees can contact the IT team (Mas Ikram / Mas Toni).
+Access to the intranet is provided using the existing company email account.
+Once employees receive the account from HR, intranet and IFCA access are immediately active.

 ## 🛠️ Tech Stack
 - **Frontend**: Vue 3 (AdminLTE / Bootstrap template)